ameksike/mongodb-assistant/doc/mls-project.md

 ### Who Implements and Maintains What?

-The agentic commerce ecosystem is maintained through a **layered governance model** — no single entity controls everything:
+The agentic commerce ecosystem is maintained through a **layered governance model**, no single entity controls everything:

 #### Protocol Governance